wlgn123/PyGravity/documentation/source/index.rst

 	./build.sh -h

-The build script also checks returns values and will fail and print an error if on of the build steps or tests fails.
+The build script also checks returns values and will fail and print an error if one of the build steps or tests fails.

 .. note:: The unittests will run after the install against the installed PyGRavity
 	module and not the local source.
 Therefore if the unittests pass you should be